Growth rates of permutation classes: categorization up to the uncountability threshold: Narrowing the Search II --- The Insertion Encoding

 For example, one of the $30$ initial classes is $\C = \Av(231, 4312, 4321)$, and the enumeration of the sum indecomposable members of this class is given by the Fibonacci numbers $1, 1, 2, 3, 5, 8, 13, 21, \dots$.
 The $5$ sum indecomposable permutations of length $5$ are $51234$, $51243$, $51324$, $52134$, and $52143$.
 To attempt to find a counterexample to Proposition~\ref{prop-no-1123-5} we add each of these to the basis one at a time, bringing the number of sum indecomposable permutations of length $5$ down to $4$, leading us to $5$ new classes to check.

 Continuing this example, when we add $51234$ to the basis, the result is a class with a finite sequence of sum indecomposable permutations, $1,1,2,3,4,3,1$.
 Adding either $51243$, $51324$, or $52134$ to the basis instead yields a class with sum indecomposable sequence $1, 1, 2, 3, 4^i$.
 More interestingly, the class $\Av(231,4312,4321,52143)$ has sum indecomposable sequence $1, 1, 2, 3, 4, 5, 6, 7, \dots$, and thus its subclasses require further examination.
 Repeating the process, we form each class whose basis consists of $\{231, 4312, 4321, 52143\}$ together with one of the $5$ sum indecomposable permutations of length $6$.
-As none of the sum indecomposable sequences of these $5$ subclasses contains an entry $5$ or greater, none of them are counterexamples to the statement.
+As none of these $5$ subclasses contains $5$ or more sum indecomposable permutations of the same length, none of them are counterexamples to the statement.
 Therefore, all subclasses of $\Av(231, 4312, 4321)$ satisfy Proposition~\ref{prop-no-1123-5}.

 This process terminates after the insertion encoding has been applied to $178$ permutation classes.
 We then use the insertion encoding to compute the generating function for the sum indecomposable members of each of these classes.
 In every case the sequence is either finite or ends with an infinite repeating sequence of the same number.
-For example, the generating function we compute for sum indecomposable members of $\Av(231,4312,4321,52143,613245)$ is
+For example, the generating function enumerating sum indecomposable members of $\Av(231,4312,4321,52143,613245)$ is computed as

 Upon verifying that none of the $178$ generating functions obtained in this manner contains a term greater than $5$, the proof of Proposition~\ref{prop-no-1123-5} is complete.